ErpNetDocs/webclient/navigators/guide/update-records.md

 **1.** Open the Products navigator and display the columns that you want to update.

-💡 Tip

-Only the columns that are visible in the navigator participate in the update operation.
+💡 Tip: Only the columns that are visible in the navigator participate in the update operation.
 Hidden columns are ignored.

 ![picture](../pictures/products.png)